Podcast: Play in new window | Download

 This snappy, clever, pithy, succinct, and concise little guide will help you quickly create a great book dedication in four easy steps.
-The book dedication, if written properly, can, in its own subtle and understated way, help you cleverly make an emotional connection with the reader.
+The book’s dedication, if written properly, can help you cleverly make an emotional connection with the reader in its own subtle and understated way.

 Finally, your book is approaching the finish line.
-And now you may be agonizing over the book’s final title, the cover design, the acknowledgement’s page, and the dedication.
-And everyone has an opinion about all of that – except for the dreaded dedication.
+And now, you may be agonizing over the book’s final title, the cover design, the acknowledgment page, and the dedication.
+And everyone has an opinion about that – except for the dreaded dedication.

 But don’t worry.
-With a little bit of planning, the dedication can be one of the easiest things to create for your book.
+The dedication can be one of the easiest things to create for your book with some planning.
 So, don’t let yourself get stressed over your next dedication.
 Follow this helpful little guide to creating a great book dedication for your book.

 Step # 1.
 Pick The Right Person Or Persons For Your Book’s Dedication

-This process is not as difficult as it might seem at first.
+This process is not as complicated as it might seem at first.
 You already know who the important people in your life are.
-Such as family members that had a major impact on your earlier life, or much more recently.
+Such as family members that significantly impacted your earlier life or more recently.

 You also know who was instrumental in helping you get your book started and finished – such as with emotional support, financial support, or actual physical help in putting your book together.
 If this is your first book to be published, you will most likely want to dedicate it to someone within your immediate family.

-If you have a spouse or partner, and children, you already know the answer to this one.
-But beyond this, think about an important business partner, colleague, college professor, book editor, research assistant, sibling, or close friend, for example.
-This is a very personal choice, so there really is no wrong decision.
+You already know the answer if you have a spouse or partner and children.
+But beyond this, consider an important business partner, colleague, college professor, book editor, research assistant, sibling, or close friend.
+Your choice is very personal, so there is no wrong decision.

-If there is a second person that is equally important to you and your book, then don’t be afraid to dedicate your book to two people.
+If a second person is equally important to you and your book, don’t be afraid to dedicate your book to two people.
 But you must limit it to no more than a couple of names.
 If you dedicate your book to more than this, you will diminish the importance of your dedication.

-And don’t forget, you still can list all the other important people who you want to give recognition to, within your book’s acknowledgement’s section.
-After all, the dedication should be reserved for someone that played an important role in your life and your book.
+And don’t forget you still can list the other important people who you want to give recognition in your book’s acknowledgment section.
+After all, the dedication is reserved for someone that played an essential role in your life and your book.

 Step # 2.
-Use The Appropriate Title For Each Person
+Use the Appropriate Title for That Person

-After you have decided to whom you will dedicate your book to, you will need to decide how you will identify them.
-This is also not a difficult process.
-This step will also be based on your personal preference, based on your relationship with that person.
+After you have decided to whom you will dedicate your book, you will need to determine how you will identify them.
+This is also not a complicated process.
+This step is also based on your personal preference and your relationship with that person.

-The title can range from formal to informal, or something in-between.
-On the formal side your dedication could be addressed to Dr. James Freeley, or Mr. Deke McClelland, for example.
-On the informal side your dedication could be addressed using someone’s nickname such as “Jimbo”, or “Bubba”, for example.
+The title can range from formal to informal or something in-between.
+On the formal side, your dedication could be addressed to Dr. James Freeley, or Mr. Deke McClelland, for example.
+Informally, your dedication could be addressed using someone’s nickname, “Jimbo” or “Bubba,” for example.

-There is also in-between formal and informal in which your dedication could be addressed to Jim Freeley, Mom and Dad, or My good friend Gene, for example.
+There is also in-between formal and informal where your dedication could be addressed to Jim Freeley, Mom and Dad, or My good friend Gene, for example.

 Here is your chance to explain why you chose the person you did for your dedication.
 Why are you honoring this particular person?
 This will double as an explanation to that person, as well as to your readers.
 And by explaining your reasoning to your readers, you are helping to create an emotional connection with your reader.

 Therefore, do not waste this opportunity.
-Do not simply write “For my wife and kids”.
-This is not enough.
-It comes off as being lazy and standoffish to the reader.
+Do not simply write, “For my wife and kids.”
+This short and vague dedication is not enough.
+It comes off as lazy and standoffish to the reader.

 Instead, you should be more creative and forthcoming.
 For example: “To my wife Michele – it’s a privilege to share my business, life, and love with you.
 And to my children Eric and Erin – your growth provides a constant source of joy and pride.”
-It is this openness that will give the reader a small insight into your life and character – which is what will, in its own little way, help solidify the emotional bond between you and the reader.
+This openness will give the reader a small insight into your life and character – which will help solidify the emotional bond between you and the reader.

 But a word of caution here.
 Do not write a funny anecdote or private joke about the person here.
-This could easily back-fire on you, and potentially make you look silly and unprofessional – unless you are a professional comedian and a joke would be appropriate here.
+This attempt at comedy could easily backfire on you and potentially make you look silly and unprofessional – unless you are a professional comedian, and a joke would be appropriate here.

-1. Please share with us a book dedication that you have written.
+1. Do you have a favorite book dedication you have written?